joshdvir/drone-ecs-deploy/README.md

       min: "100" # defaults to 100
       aws_access_key_id: ewijdfmvbasciosvdfkl # optional, better to use as secret
       aws_secret_access_key: vdfklmnopenxasweiqokdvdfjeqwuioenajks # optional, better to use as secret
+      task_definition_tags: true # optional, set to true to propagate tags from the existing task definition to the new task definition revision
 ```

 Alternatively, the `image_tag` parameter can be used to deploy a specific container image version, instead of latest